monsoonmaelstrom/book2/book2.md

 He leans back on his palms and shakes his blond hair out of his face.
 I can see him considering his words for a long moment before he finally says, “I don’t think she can see the future.”

 “Fucking thank you!”
 I burst out with more than a hint of relief.
 I’m so glad to hear someone else say the same thing.
-“Why?”
-I ask him.
+“Why not?”
+I want to know.
 I know all the reasons I don’t believe her, but I want to hear his.

 He shrugs.
 “She’s too nervous.
 All the time.”